 BJP candidate from Mathura, Hema Malini, is the fourth richest candidate in phase 2 with the total assets of over Rs 250 crore.
 The top three candidates with highest assets are Congress' Vasanthkumar from Kanniyakumari (Tamil Nadu), assets 417 crore; Uday Singh from Purnia in Bihar (assets Rs 341 crore); and DK Suresh from Bangalore Rural in Karnataka (assets 338 crore).
 Other BJP candidate from Amroha, in UP, Kanwar Singh Tanwar, has assets worth over 182 crore.
 Among those with lowest assets, Ambedkari Hansuram Ambedkari, who's fighting on IND ticket from Agra, has declared total assets worth Rs 1,200.

-The phase 2 of polls in Western UP is crucial for the Narendra Modi-led BJP, which won all of these seats in the 2014 Lok Sabha elections.
+The phase 2 of polls in Western UP is crucial for the Narendra Modi-led BJP, which won all of them in the 2014 Lok Sabha elections.
 Riding on the Modi wave, the BJP, along with its ally Apna Dal, had won on as many as 73 seats of the total 80 Lok Sabha seats.
 The saffron party had also won all the seats that went to polls in phase 1, including Kairana, Muzaffarnagar, Saharanpur, Bijnor, Meerut, Bhagpat, Gautam Buddh Nagar, and Ghaziabad, in 2014.